anish-shanbhag/autoblog/README.md

-# Cryogen
+# AutoBlog

-Cryogen is a software platform that makes sharing your dynamically generated code easier than ever, bridging the disconnect between coding tutorials/documentation sites and your own codebase.
+AutoBlog is a software platform that makes sharing your dynamically generated code easier than ever, bridging the disconnect between coding tutorials/documentation sites and your own codebase.

 - Define steps for creating a project Template or transforming an existing codebase with an intuitive visual Recipe builder
 - Integrate directly with VS Code to modify local code and highlight what's changing in real time